evennia/evennia/evennia/contrib/game_systems/buffs/README.md

     return BuffHandler(self)
 ```

-You may then call the handler to add or manipulate buffs like so: `object.buffs.
+You may then call the handler to add or manipulate buffs like so: `object.buffs`.
 See **Using the Handler**.

 ### Customization